rkruegs123/idp-design/README.md

 - `LENGTH`: The length of the IDP.
 - **Results will be stored in** `output/RUN-NAME`.

-🔹 **By default**, salt concentrations are:
+By default, salt concentrations are:
   - **Low salt**: 150 mM (`--salt-lo 150`)
   - **High salt**: 450 mM (`--salt-hi 450`)
 You can adjust these values using the corresponding flags.

----

 ## **Contributing**
 If you have suggestions, feel free to **open an issue** or **submit a pull request**.

----

 # Citation